Skip to main content

 I was in Zimbabwe to see first-hand how extreme weather, drought and climate change have made life hard for farmers there.

-But I also saw how a Red Cross project, with support from players of the People’s Postcode Lottery, is empowering people to change their lives.
+But I also saw how a Red Cross project, supported by funds raised by players of People’s Postcode Lottery, is empowering people to change their lives.

 Climate change leads to hunger